-In October 2017, fashion history fans saw a long-held wish come true: the inauguration of a Paris-based museum dedicated exclusively to the life, work and enduring legacy of legendary French fashion designer Yves Saint Laurent.
-Housed at the Fondation Pierre Bergé-Yves Saint Laurent, which opened in 2002 within the former premises of YSL's haute couture house, the new museum marks a new chapter in the Foundation's work.
+In October 2017, fashion history buffs saw a long-held wish come true: the inauguration of a Paris-based museum dedicated exclusively to the life, work and legacy of legendary French fashion designer Yves Saint Laurent.
+Housed at the Fondation Pierre Bergé-Yves Saint Laurent, which opened in 2002 within the former premises of YSL's haute couture house, the museum marks a new chapter in the Foundation's work.

 While it has held several temporary shows and retrospectives on the iconic trendsetter in years past, the shift to "museum" makes the project a more public-facing one.
-The exhibition space has been doubled, and architects and designers came on board to transform it into a uniquely curatable venue better suited for the general public.
+The exhibition space doubled in size, and architects and designers came on board to transform it into a uniquely curatable venue better suited for the general public.

-For anyone wishing to learn more about the iconic designer—regardless of whether they're a dedicated fashion junkie or simply curious about the history of French haute couture and YSL's considerable contributions to it—the museum's in-depth and beautifully curated temporary exhibits will plunge you straight into the designer's iconic world.
+For anyone wishing to learn more about the iconic designer— whether you're a dedicated fashion junkie or simply curious about the history of French haute couture and YSL's considerable contributions to it—the museum's in-depth temporary exhibits will plunge you straight into the designer's iconic world.

 YSL And His Legacy

 When St Laurent passed away in 2008, many in France deeply mourned the loss.
-Here was a designer who was widely cited as founding modern fashion as we know it.
-Not since Coco Chanel liberated women from the strictures of corsets in the early 20th century had a creator come along to so radicalize what women's clothes were capable of being and expressing .
+He wasn't simply a popular designer: he's widely credited for founding modern fashion as we know it.
+Not since Coco Chanel liberated women from the strictures of corsets in the early 20th century had a creator come along to so radicalize what women's clothes were capable of being and expressing.

 That dream would largely come to fruition.
 In 1955, the young YSL took up a job as Christian Dior's assistant in the French capital.
 It wasn't long before he was put into the designer seat and given a hand at making his own pieces; after Dior died in 1957, YSL took up the reigns at his house and designed his first collection for the brand.
 An initial stunning success was followed by the house taking a financial dive under the young designer's management; at only 21, YSL was in the public spotlight, but not in a good way.